This story has been updated. It was originally published on February 2, 2021.

 You can enjoy the breeze while you walk or sit outside on one of your breaks, or you can point a fan at yourself while you play.
 Weech says the latter can actually help generate the sense of physical motion that is usually absent when gaming, which will lead to less sensory conflict.
 Meanwhile, cool water will help settle your stomach when you start feeling sweaty or nauseous.

 Get some backup

-In the gaming community, some see gaming sickness as a weakness, but there’s absolutely no shame in getting some help if it means reducing discomfort and playing for a little while longer.
+Some in the gaming community see gaming sickness as a weakness, but there’s absolutely no shame in getting some help if it means reducing discomfort and playing for a while longer.

 Some studies show that ginger can have a therapeutic effect on nausea, though whether it brings significant or mild relief varies from person to person.
 You can try ginger tea, ginger beer, or even ginger candy.
 If you prefer to try ingesting it as a supplement, be sure to consult your doctor before you do so.